 The benefits of Botox® extend far beyond its wrinkle-reducing reputation.
 The skin-smoothing agent eases symptoms in patients with urinary incontinence (UI) and overactive bladder (OAB).
 If you’re one of the millions of women in the United States living with the sudden and uncontrollable urge to urinate, Botox can give you back your freedom.
 Find out how Botox can help you gain back control.

-Here at Bela Vida Urogynecology, our Urogynecologists Dr. Bela Kudis and Dr. Vivian Aguilar diagnose and treat a wide variety of pelvic floor conditions.
+Here at Bela Vida Urogynecology, our Urogynecologist Dr. Bela Kudish diagnoses and treats a wide variety of pelvic floor conditions.
 We routinely help patients manage bladder issues, such as UI and OAB.
 We want patients to know about the options available to effectively manage symptoms and restore their quality of life.

 Urinary Incontinence and Overactive Bladder